-Another trick for supporting digestion and fat loss is to make sure you have healthy levels of stomach acid to break down food.
-Adequate stomach acid (also known as HCL or hydrochloric acid) will allow your body to completely digest food, improving the absorption of protein, calcium, vitamin B, magnesium, zinc, iron, and other basic nutrients.
+Another trick for supporting digestion and fat loss is to make sure you have healthy levels of digestive enzymes to break down food.
+Adequate digestive enzymes will allow your body to completely digest food, improving the absorption of protein, calcium, vitamin B, magnesium, zinc, iron, and other basic nutrients.

 Better digestion and absorption of protein and nutrients will support protein synthesis and the development of lean body mass, while helping you avoid deficiencies that can cause poor health and hinder weight loss attempts.

-Researchers suggest that the Western population’s overuse of antacid medications—to counter acid reflux, which is typically produced by a poor diet—results in chronically low stomach acid, which in turn hampers digestion, and the absorption of protein.
+Researchers suggest that the Western population’s overuse of antacid medications—to counter acid reflux, which is typically produced by a poor diet—results in chronically low levels of digestive enzymes, which in turn hampers digestion, and the absorption of protein.
 What a mess!

-They caution against the use of antacids and encourage the population to modify diet and raise stomach acid levels for better protein absorption.
+They caution against the use of antacids and encourage the population to modify diet and improve digestive enzymes levels for better protein absorption.

 Tip 6: Eat You First Meal With Protein In It: No Cereal Allowed